canonical/netplan/doc/netplan.md

      only, due to interactions with device renaming in udev.
 Match devices by MAC when setting MTU.

-``optional`` (boolean)
+``optional`` (bool)

 :    An optional device is not required for booting.
-Normally, networkd will wait some time for device to become configured before proceeding with booting.
+Normally, networkd will
+     wait some time for device to become configured before proceeding with booting.
 However, if a device is marked as optional, networkd will not wait for it.
 This is *only* supported by networkd, and the default is false.

     Example: